Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 # Preface

-For those who know me, I spend a lot of time reading financial statements and analysing technical signals.
+Those who know me know, that I spend a lot of time reading financial statements and analysing technical signals.
 While this is probably the known path, and the perhaps the wiser way to make money in the market - I am particularly interested in the mathematical, statistical and probabilistic nature of the market.

 Everyone who has tried their hand at trading, can atleast imagine how computers would be able to crunch through numbers better than humans.
 Hedge funds and algo trading firms have proliferated after [Jim Simmons](https://en.wikipedia.org/wiki/Jim_Simons) showed that computers can indeed make gigantic returns.